wvh/helloworld/readme.txt

-This is an example program to test automated builds and CI pipelines.
+This is an example repository to test automated builds and CI pipelines.